StackHawk

 What Is an API Vulnerability?

-An API vulnerability is a type of security flaw that can allow attackers to gain access to PII and sensitive data or execute other malicious actions.
-API vulnerabilities can occur when an API is poorly designed or implemented or is not adequately secured.
+An API vulnerability is a type of security flaw that allows attackers to access sensitive data or execute other malicious actions.
+API vulnerabilities can occur when an API is poorly designed or implemented or inadequately secured.

-Hackers can also exploit API vulnerabilities to launch different attacks, such as denial-of-service attacks, or to gain access to confidential information.
+Hackers can exploit these API vulnerabilities to launch different attacks, such as denial-of-service attacks, or to gain access to confidential information.
+Overall, a vulnerability is an opening for someone to take advantage of with malicious intent, and each can compromise API security in various ways.

 Why Is API Security Important?